|The Houston Riots and

 Between November 1, 1917 and March 26, 1918, the army held three separate courts-martial with the first, United States v.

-large enough to hold a trial for the first 63 men – all represented by a single attorney working on a mere two weeks preparation.
+enough to hold a trial for the first 63 men – all represented by a single attorney working on a mere two weeks preparation.
 (Maj.

-Harry S. Grier was inspector general of the 36th Divison and had taught law at West Point, but had no trial experience and
+Harry S. Grier was inspector general of the 36th Divison and had taught law at West Point, but had no trial experience and was not

-was not a lawyer.)
+a lawyer.)
 Their charges were: disobeying orders, mutiny, murder, and aggravated assault.
-All of the men entered not
+All of the men entered not guilty pleas

 Some witnesses may have been coerced into testifying against their fellow soldiers, others promised leniency or immunity, others